How Many Oz In A Gl

 Familiarize Yourself with Common Conversions

 Knowing common liquid measurement conversions by heart can save you time and effort in the kitchen.
-For example, it's useful to know that there are 128 fluid ounces in a gallon, 16 tablespoons in a cup, and 3 teaspoons in a tablespoon.
+As an example, it's useful to know that there are 128 fluid ounces in a gallon, 16 tablespoons in a cup, and 3 teaspoons in a tablespoon.
 You can create a cheat sheet with these conversions and keep it handy in your kitchen.

 Understand the Context